Is Running Good in Menopause?

 If you are a female runner over the age of 35, chance are you have wondered what running into your 40’s and 50s and beyond looks like.

-• Connecting socially
+• Connecting socially with friends

 • Mental health wellbeing

-• sense of accomplishment as you do something for yourself
+• Sense of accomplishment as you do something for yourself

-• Cardiovascular and fitness benefits
+• Cardiovascular and fitness benefits- yes your heart will thank you!

 How to keep running in perimenopause & menopause